kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 If one of these is true, the project is considered opted-in to Hacktoberfest.

+My expectation as a contributor would be that if a project opted into Hacktoberfest, especially with the **topic** approach, they are expecting to help you with making quality contributions.
+In other words

 Now since we at Excalibur have always opted-in each year, I can tell you that **we expect people to ask questions!** We try to triage and choose potential Hacktoberfest issues ahead of time (heh, in "Preptember") but we know that people will likely have questions.

 After all, first-time contributors can't be expected to have answers to everything, of course you will need some help along the way.
 This is especially true for anything beyond mere typos.